 Work with More Light

 And what if you find yourself in an area with minimal lighting?
-Then consider using a strobe or flash unit such as the Canon Speedlite 600EX II-RT.
+Then consider using a strobe or flash unit such as the Canon Speedlite 470EX-AI.
 These artificial lights allow you to produce light where there would otherwise be very little or none.

 But what about in concert photography where using flash or reflectors is pointless?
 In this case, you’ll have to use the available lights.
 Frankly, this is one of those times when you’ll need to work with high ISOs and grainy photos.
 To help solve this issue without Photoshop noise reduction, let’s go to the next method.